 - Focus on the long-term benefits.
 By allowing our fears to stop us from doing something now, there will be costs later on, whether they’re direct costs or opportunity costs.
 Instead, if we can focus more on the potential benefits, we are more likely to do what’s necessary to overcome our fears.

 - Get help.
 There will be times when we may need professional help to overcome our fears, especially if they’ve arisen as a result of significant emotional events.
 Working with a therapist, counsellor or a coach can be extremely helpful in dealing with certain fears that are holding us back.

 - Get into action.
-It’s easy to overthink something and stop ourselves from taking action.
+It’s easy to over-think something and stop ourselves from taking action.
 Getting started is often the most difficult thing.
-By being willing to take small actions, we will start seeing progress and start building momentum, which will make our fears appear insignificant.
+By being willing to take small actions, we’ll see progress and build momentum, which will make our fears appear insignificant.

 - Surrender and listen to your inner voice.
 A lesson I learned from Oprah Winfrey is when we are struggling and have done all we can with what we know, then the best thing to do is surrender and be willing to listen to our inner voice.
-We are always guided and will receive the right answers, only if we are willing to be quiet and listen.
+We’re always guided and will receive the right answers, only if we’re willing to be quiet and listen.

 - Visualise what you want.
 Our fears are imaginary.
 We create mental pictures of potential negative consequences and scare ourselves from taking action.
 Instead of creating images of what we don’t want, we should create images of the outcomes we want and get emotionally connected to those outcomes.
 Those positive emotions will help move us into action.

 Our fears can prevent us from living the life we truly want.
 Instead of giving in to our fears, we overcome them by becoming more aware of what’s creating our fears.
 If we do, we’re more likely to create the results we want.
 If we don’t, the costs will be significant throughout our lives.